 Speech-language pathologists work to improve communication and swallow in persons across the lifespan.
 A speech-language pathologist address feeding and swallowing, social communication, speech, language, voice, fluency, and cognitive-communication deficits.
 SLPs work in hospitals, outpatient clinics, schools, inpatient rehabs, skilled-nursing facilities, and visit homes for home health visits.

-As a speech-language pathologist who has worked over 10 years in various settings, I have a growing passion for sharing my knowledge and vast experience in the field with other clinicians and those interested in learning more about the profession.
+I’m a speech-language pathologist who has worked over 10 years in various settings.
+I have a growing passion for sharing my knowledge and vast experience in the field with other clinicians and those interested in learning more about the profession.
 While I started this blog to share my experiences specifically as a traveling speech-language pathologist, it has evolved to share my opinions and advice on the field.
+Since I also share a lot of lifestyle information and travel tips from travel therapy, I also get a lot of questions about “what is a speech-language pathologist?”.

 One of the benefits of working 13-week short term contracts as a speech-language pathologist is that I have been able to experience a large variety of settings, patients, and peers in a relatively short career.
 During my time in the field, I feel as though I’ve experienced more in 10 years than some therapists do in a 30-year career and I am very grateful for that experience and knowledge.